 - Changing any videos you’ve produced that include a coupon code as you update them.

 While this is a “solution,” it certainly isn’t an attractive one, nor is it sustainable long term.

 Blocking Coupon Extensions Entirely

-If you want to know exactly how much coupon extensions are cutting into your bottom line, and learn how you can block them from applying automatic discounts at checkout, sign up to get on the waitlist for cleanCART.
+If you want to know exactly how much browser extensions are cutting into your bottom line, learn how you can block them from applying automatic discounts at checkout, and start saving, sign up to get on the waitlist for cleanCART.